roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/12-17 Unit 6 lesson 3.md

 5. Using your observations from the two investigations today (data in Tables 1 and 2), what can we say we have figured out about acids?

-The Acids need to be part of te
+The Acids need to be aqueous to be identifiable by universal indicators.

 Need to be dissociated in the water for the pH paper to identify the ions.